Hello, hi. Welcome back guys.

 Being a woman is not something someone forgets.
 At face value, I am a Black woman.
 Look a little deeper then I’m a Black British woman, with Sierra-Leonean and Ghanaian heritage.
 I’ve always been proud of this fact, something permanent that will not and cannot change.
-Therefore, you’d think I’d be hype about today, which I was later on, but I had honestly forgotten all about it.
+Therefore, you’d think I’d be hype about today but I had honestly forgotten all about it.

 Despite all the ads and the promotional stuff that brands were doing, I was operating on tunnel vision.
 I think it’s because I rarely see them as coming from a genuine place.
 It gives me gimmicky vibes but nevertheless, I do love seeing the spotlight on inspirational women and having a bigger conversation on gender inequality.
 I love the open discussions about how it affects us daily without us even realising, and I’m here for the extra sense of sisterhood.